buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 ## Implementation Proof of Concept (POC)

-To provide a proof that the general idea of the solution is possible, a POC is implemented during the work of this project.
+To proof that the general idea of the solution is possible, a POC is implemented during the work of this project.
 The following technologies and environments build the foundation of the POC:

 - Environment: The POC is implemented on a Kubernetes environment to enable automation and easy deployment for testing
 - "Automation": A Kubernetes operator, written in .NET (C\#) with the "Dotnet Operator SDK"^[<https://github.com/buehler/dotnet-operator-sdk>]
 - "Proxy": Envoy proxy which gets the required configuration injected as Kubernetes ConfigMap file
-- "Translator": A .NET (F\#) application that uses the Envoy gRPC defintions to react to Envoy's requests and poses as the external service for the external authorization
+- "Translator": A .NET (F\#) application that uses the Envoy gRPC definitions to react to Envoy's requests and poses as the external service for the external authorization
 - "Sample Application": A solution of three applications that pose as demo case with:
   - "Frontend": An ASP.NET static site application that authenticates itself against "ZITADEL"^[<https://zitadel.ch>]
-  - "Modern Service": An ASP.NET api application that can verify an OIDC token from ZITADEL
+  - "Modern Service": An ASP.NET API application that can verify an OIDC token from ZITADEL
-  - "Legacy Service": A "legacy" ASP.NET api application that is only able to verify `Basic Auth` (RFC7617, see {@sec:basic_auth})
+  - "Legacy Service": A "legacy" ASP.NET API application that is only able to verify `Basic Auth` (RFC7617, see {@sec:basic_auth})

 The POC addresses the following questions:

-- Is it possible intercept HTTP requests to an arbitrary service
+- Is it possible to intercept HTTP requests to an arbitrary service
 - Is it further possible to modify the HTTP headers of the request
 - Can a sidecar service transform given credentials from one format to another
 - Can a custom operator inject the following elements: